TDA283-compiler-construction/project/project/README.md

 (Part A), a backend with code generation for LLVM (Part B), and extensions to the compiler (Part C).

-The project is to be done in individually or in groups of two.
-A group's final grade is based on the number of extensions completed for Part C of the course, based on [a system of credits per implemented extension](extensions.md#credits).
+The project is to be done individually or in groups of two.
+A group's final grade is based on the number of extensions completed for Part C of the course, based on [a system of credits per implemented extension](extensions.md).

 Pages
 -----